rhonnava/SecretsManagementPatterns/ArchitecturalPatternsForSecretsManagement.md

  - Using a simple file systems ACLs these credentials can be locked down for access only by the required user and group that the service runs as.
  - This reduced the possiblity of copy and offline access to the secrets

- ### 2. Solving the bootstrap problem
+ ### B. Solving the bootstrap problem
   - All cloud providers ensure secrets are tied to resources like VMs on which the application runs.
 Access to application resources is over an OAuth token, which is provided by a metadata service, accessible only by a link local address.
   - These are shortlived tokens

- ### 3. Preventing human intervention in the password generation andd provisioning process
+ ### C. Preventing human intervention in the password generation andd provisioning process
  Dynamic secrets

- ### 4. Centralizing trust
+ ### D. Centralizing trust (Preventing sprawl of secrets management)
  - Cloud based services centralize trust through IAM service
+ - Seperating out the concern of secrets management from service's functionality
  - No sprawl of secrets management provided by each application